 Shoes.
 They’re a permanent source of both joy and frustration in our lives.
 Whether they lead to a house killing your wicked witch sister or a missed opportunity with a charming prince, our relationship with footwear is one full of mixed emotions and even fantastical lore.
-Sure, they can transform a boring outfit into a show-stopping ensemble, but if you get too many piled on your bedroom floor, they’ll quickly go from fun to hazardous.
+Sure, they can transform a boring outfit into a show-stopping ensemble, but if you get too many piled on your bedroom floor, they’ll quickly go from fun to hazardous — not to mention some may end up as dog toys along the way.
 It’s time to put an end to the madness and get the shoe stash under control before it takes over your home.

 We’ve got shoe storage ideas for every space, no matter the size, so let’s get started.

 Bedroom shoe storage ideas

 Tired of tripping over that lone tennis shoe on your way from the bed to the bathroom?
 Stumble no more.
 Enjoy clean floors and perfect pathways with a few simple organizational ideas perfect for bedrooms.

 Use a hanging shoe organizer for your everyday pairs.
 These come in different shapes and sizes, from rows of plastic bag-like containers to wire racks, and they can be placed either on your main bedroom door or closet doors.
 The best part about this type of storage system?
 You’re able to see your shoes every day, meaning you can quickly assess which pairs you grab frequently and identify those you never use anymore (hint hint: this means it’s time for them to go).

 What is the best way to store a lot of shoes?
 Use what you already have!
 The trunk at the foot of your bed isn’t just a stylish choice — it also comes in handy when you need to discreetly store accessories like shoes.
 The same goes for pieces like hollow ottomans or coffee tables.
 Take a look around your home and think of creative ways you can get additional use of your furniture.
 There are lots of functional furniture options for any style or aesthetic.